 How to Make Your Own Facial Moisturizer and Skin Cream

-Stores and cosmetics boutiques charge exorbitant amounts of money for over-hyped facial moisturizers and skin and face creams.
-They justify the high cost of such items by stating how the creams and/or lotions have pure coconut, shea or other butters, or are fortified with vitamins like A and E.
+Stores and cosmetics boutiques charge exorbitant amounts of money for overhyped facial moisturizers and skin and face creams.
+They justify the high cost of such items by stating how the creams and/or lotions have pure coconut, shea, or other butters or are fortified with vitamins like A and E.

 To begin with, the ingredients that you add into your facial moisturizer and/or skin cream can be all natural and free of preservatives and dyes.
-If you are allergic to strong fragrances, you can make sure that your face and/or skin cream is completely fragrance-free.
+If you are allergic to strong fragrances, you can make sure that your face and/or skin cream is completely fragrance free.
 Alternately, if you are fond of certain scents, you can add these at will to your homemade facial moisturizer.
 As you gain more experience with making your own face and skin products, you might even wish to customize them with specialty items such as royal jelly, certain vitamins, or sunscreen.

 If you look at the ingredients listing of many face creams and other lotions, you'll be shocked by just how many ingredients are listed!
 The reason that so many ingredients are listed is because many of them are added to color and/or preserve the cream.
 Others are added for additional fragrance or to prevent the cream from separating.
 And yet, there are really only four basic skin cream elements in any kind of facial moisturizer or face cream.
 They are as follows:

-1. Carrier oil/s
+- Carrier oil/s

-3. Nut butter
+- Nut butter

-4. Grapefruit seed extract
+- Grapefruit seed extract

-Finally, grapefruit seed extract is a natural antibiotic and is added to retard bacterial and fungal growth, as well as to neutralize internal oxidants that would spoil the oil and fat.
+Grapefruit Seed Extract: This is a natural antibiotic and is added to retard bacterial and fungal growth, as well as to neutralize internal oxidants that would spoil the oil and fat.

-Other common skin cream ingredients include vitamins (e.g., retinol), minerals, royal jelly, essential oils, antioxidants, fruit/nut/flower extracts, perfumes, sunscreens, etc. They are added to enhance the cream, provide a pleasing smell or look, or simply to differentiate the cream from other commercially-available creams.
+Other common skin cream ingredients include: vitamins (e.g. retinol), minerals, royal jelly, essential oils, antioxidants, fruit/nut/flower extracts, perfumes, sunscreens, etc. They are added to enhance the cream, provide a pleasing smell or look, or simply to differentiate the cream from other commercially available creams.

 While essential oils are optional, they are often touted in facial moisturizers and creams.
 There are many upon many great essential oils on the market.
 Some of these oils repair blemishes, some of them restore skin texture, and some reduce skin pores or balance oil production.
 Other essential oils just smell really good.

 If you cannot sample the oils, ask the beautician which ones might best work on your skin.
 For example, if you have oily skin, citrus or grapeseed-based essential oils may work best for you.
-If your skin is dry, avocado, sesame or peanut oil will work better for you.
+If your skin is dry, avocado, sesame, or peanut oil will work better for you.
 If you have combination-type skin that is both oily and dry, a wheat germ oil (which is full of vitamins and minerals) may be best for you.

 How do you know that an essential oil is working with your skin type?
 Ideally, the oil should easily absorb into your skin without causing any puffiness or redness, and also without leaving too much grease or residue.
 You should make sure that the oil does not cause acne to break out on your skin; in most cases, it takes a day or two to determine if an oil is comedogenic (acne-causing).